apalache-mc/apalache/docs/src/apalache/running.md

 will submit anonymized statistics to
 `tlapl.us`.
 See the details in [TLA+ Anonymized Execution Statistics](./statistics.md).

-Apalache comes with several commands.
-You can run it with the `--help` option, to see the complete list:
+Apalache supports several modes of execution.
+You can run it with the `--help` option, to see the complete list of modes and their invocation commands:

 ```bash
 $ apalache-mc --help